 Real Estate Agent Commissions Structure and Compensation

-- $200,000 X .055 = $11,000 full commission.
+- $200,000 X .055 = $11,000 full commission

-- Assuming no referral fee payouts and a 50% split offered in the MLS, the listing broker keeps 50%, or $5500.
+- Assuming no referral fee payouts and a 50% split offered in the MLS, the listing broker keeps 50%, or $5500

-- The same situation would mean that the broker on the buyer side would get $5500.
+- The same situation would mean that the broker on the buyer side would get $5500

 - Tiered split structures offer lower splits until a certain dollar amount in commissions is reached, then the split to the agent increases, sometimes jumping to 100% immediately.

-As independent contractors in the commissioned sales business model, the agent handles their own accounting and business, though the brokerage may pay to advertise agent listings or split ad costs depending on the independent contractor agreement with the agent.
+As independent contractors in the commissioned sales business model, agents handle their own accounting and business, though the brokerage may pay to advertise agent listings or split advertising costs depending on the independent contractor agreement with the agent.
 It's a business model that makes it relatively inexpensive for a brokerage to take on newly licensed agents, letting them make or break in the business with little cost to the broker.

 Salaries can be a straight dollar amount, or there can be incentives for customer satisfaction, usually verified by some kind of customer survey after the transaction closes.
 Other brokerages offer base salaries and a small bonus from each closing.

 These compensation models tend to help the real estate professional to develop a more consumer-focused service attitude, as there is less pressure to get a deal and commission to keep the home bills paid.
 Of course, the broker needs deep enough pockets to pay salaries through slower business periods.
 And, there will be more pressure from the broker to get deals into the pipeline, as money is going out every month for a salary.

 For the new agent, or someone looking at real estate as a career, it's still a widely commission-driven field.
 Success generally requires some money put aside to pay household bills during the period when the business is being learned and the deals are few and far between.